aleksey925/poetryenv/README.md

 poetryenv
 =========

+> This script is no longer maintained.
+Consider using [mise](https://github.com/jdx/mise) instead, which provides similar functionality.

 poetryenv - it is simple bash script that allow you easily install different versions of poetry separately and use them in project that requre different version of poetry.